 Commercial antibodies frequently lack validation data and only 30-50% have demonstrated specificity for their targets.
+Antibodies have been shown to detect proteins of incorrect molecular weight, no protein at all, or worst, detection of a protein of the correct molecular weight which is not the intended target.
 Furthermore, the correlation in the protein binding of the same antibody from different lots can be as low as R2=0.038.
-Antibodies have been shown to detect proteins of incorrect molecular weight, no protein at all, or worst, detection of a protein of the correct molecular weight which is not the intended target.
 The program director of the Human Protein Atlas consortium, Matthias Ulhen, said in 2014 that after testing more than 25,000 antibodies from 50 plus suppliers the vast majority did not function as intended.
-There is an interesting simile described in Bordeaux, et al.; when buying a DNA isolation kit, there is generally the security it will isolate DNA and not proteins, but the same is not true for antibodies.

-The antibody crisis has many consequences such as false conclusions, uninterpretable or misinterpreted results, wasted samples, inability to replicate published results, paper retractions, stronger reviewers’ challenges, and researchers’ time and money wasted.
+Lack of confidence in antibody reproducibility has many research consequences such as false conclusions, uninterpretable or misinterpreted results, wasted samples, inability to replicate published results, paper retractions, stronger reviewers’ challenges, and researchers’ time and money wasted.
 Commercial antibodies are often screened and optimized for narrow experimental conditions and may not work as advertised causing misleading or irreproducible results.
 One solution to bring confidence to your results is to validate each antibody for your own research needs.

 What is testing vs validation?

 There is a difference between testing an antibody and validating it.
-In testing, a positive result is the acceptance criteria, but the signal must be in the right place in a relevant sample.
-Validation goes beyond a positive signal, it tests the boundaries/truth of the positive signal.
-Validation is testing that the reagent is specific, selective, and reproducible and under what conditions.
+In testing, a positive result is the acceptance criteria, but the signal must be in the right place and in an appropriate sample.
+Validation goes beyond a positive test signal, to examine the boundaries/truth of the positive signal.
+Truly validating an antibody determines whether the reagent is specific, selective, and reproducible and under what conditions.
 Validation is also different from conformity, which implies that the antibody should perform as described by the provider (i.e., when using the same cell line including treatment, protein preparation, dilution, technique, and detection).

 - Bind the intended protein (specificity),